 If you’re looking for a classic California beach town, with surf shops, salt water taffy stands, 50s diners, piers that extend to the horizon and mountains that frame the beach, it’s Pismo.
 To soak it all up, we stayed at Pismo Coast Village RV Resort, right on the water and walking distance to town.
 It’s got a real community vibe—especially if you catch it around the annual Vintage Trailer Rally—the nation’s largest with over 300 classic rigs!
 You need to have a camper from the 1970s or older to reserve a spot, but anyone can check it out by day and new rigs can stay on the final Sunday to catch the retro fanfare (complete with lawn flamingos, martinis, and bowling shirts).
 We cooked at the camper alongside our fun-loving neighbors and also made it to town for three fabulous meals.
 Be sure to have a bountiful breakfast at the Honeymoon Cafe, a Patsy Klein sandwich at the throwback Cool Cat Cafe, and fine dine with million-dollar sea views at Ventana Grill.

 With dramatic coastline, beautiful parks, and a string of cute beach towns, renting a bike in Pismo is a must.
 And if you really want to cover ground without breaking a sweat, rent e-bikes from Central Coast Kayaks.
-Based in the stunning Shell Beach, these guys offer all sorts of equipment rentals, awesome guided tours, and brand new Rad Power Bikes.
+These offer all sorts of equipment rentals, awesome guided tours, and brand new Rad Power Bikes.
 We took these bad boys out for ride from Dinosaur Caves Park (a Pismo must-see!), along Ocean Blvd, the wooded Bob Jones Bike Trail, to the adorable Avila Beach.
 Be sure to park your bikes to walk this seaside village’s dramatic beach cove, have a fruit-filled acai bowl at the Avila Market or craft cocktail at Blue Moon Over Avila.
-Hop back on and continue 2.5 miles more to the secluded San Luis Bay.
+Hop back on and continue 2.5 miles more to the secluded Port San Luis.
 Don’t let the rickety old pier fool you, it used to be a train track and now doubles as a road.
 Pedal past hundreds of crab traps and lobster pots on this working dock and you’ll reach the fish market and its sister seafood restaurant, The Old Port Inn.
 Grab a glass-bottom table to watch the waves below you and keep your eye out for sea lions, maybe even the catch of the day.
 Ride back toward Avila Beach and go up Cave Landing Road (that’s the secret to ride all the way home along the water).
 You’ll pass the photogenic Pirates Cove then cruise along the sea cliffs, tall grasses, manicured gardens, and mansions until you reach Shell Beach Road and Central Coast Kayaks.
 It’s a heck of a ride!

 Sycamore Crest Trail